-In qualitative terms, it may be noted that the funding pattern of the scheme for creches makes it very difficult for NGOs, without additional resources to run creches as a satisfactory day-care service, judged in terms of meeting the needs of the mother or in terms of promoting the all-round development of the child [Swaminathan 1985].
+In qualitative terms, it may be noted that the funding pattern of the scheme for creches makes it very difficult for NGOs, without additional resources to run creches as a satisfactory day-care service, juded in terms of meeting the needs of the mother or in terms of promoting the all around development of the child (Swaminathan, 1985).

-As far as implementation is concerned, the available evidence (Appendix I) indicates that: (a) the provision of creches is highly inadequate in relation to the total number of working women and their children aged 0-6, (b) very few creches keep infants (0-2 years) especially those young enough to need breast-feeding, and (c) only a very small number of creches are located at work-places.
+As far at implementation is concerned the available evidence (Appendix I) indicates that:

+- a.
+The Provision of creches is highly inadequate in relation to the total number of working women and their children aged 0-6. - b.
+Very few creches keep infants (0-2 years) especially those young enough to need breast feeding and - c.
+Only a very small number of creches are located at working places.